January 27, 2025

 Genetic Mutations in Ocular Melanoma

-• GNAQ and GNA11 The GNAQ and GNA11 mutations are the most common mutations in uveal melanoma, appearing in more than 80% of all cases.
+- GNAQ and GNA11 – GNAQ and GNA11 mutations are the most common mutations in uveal melanoma, appearing in more than 80% of all cases.
 These mutations do not seem to be associated with patient outcomes or risk of metastasis.

-• BAP1 The BAP1 mutation is found in about half of uveal melanoma cases.
-It is most often associated with older patient age and high risk for metastasis.
-The BAP1 mutation is strongly associated with a Class 2 gene expression profile (GEP).
+- BAP1 – BAP1 mutations are found in about half of uveal melanoma cases and are associated with a high risk for metastasis.
+The BAP1 mutation is also strongly associated with a Class 2 gene expression profile (GEP).

-• BRAF – The BRAF mutation is common in cutaneous melanoma but is rare in uveal melanoma.
-It is found in about 30% of conjunctival melanoma cases.
+- BRAF – BRAF mutation are common in cutaneous melanoma but are rare in ocular melanoma.
+They can be found in conjunctival melanoma cases.

 Speak with your oncologist about what your mutation status could mean and when your tumor should be tested.